 Yes, many Central Boiler customers heat their pool and/or hot tub.

 One of the many advantages of the Central Boiler outdoor furnace is the ability to heat multiple buildings from one location.

-Wood may not be the best fuel choice in densely populated urban areas where automobile exhaust and other pollution already puts excessive strains on the air shed.
+Wood, wood pellets or corn may not be the best fuel choices in densely populated urban areas where automobile exhaust and other pollution already puts excessive strains on the air shed.
 But in suburban, small town, and rural areas, an outdoor furnace makes good sense.
-If you choose to install your furnace in a densely populated area the stack height should exceed the rooflines of existing homes.
+If you choose to install your furnace in a densely populated area the stack height should exceed the roof lines of existing homes.

 Yes.
 Like most major appliances the unit only requires installation.

 Central Boiler outdoor furnaces are non-pressurized systems which eliminate this possibility.